 We are reviewing our opening hours regularly to meet the demand by our visitors.
-Just now we are opening Thursday-Tuesday 11am-4pm.
-We are currently closed on Wednesdays.
+From 1st April, 2022, our opening hours will be Mon-Fri 11am-4pm and Sat-Sun 10am-4pm.
 For the latest updates, check out our social media.

 - How do I get in touch if I have a query about my visit or the booking process?

-You can call us on 07939446855 between the hours of 10am-6pm. or email us at email@example.com where a member of our team will respond as quickly as they can.
-You can also contact us through our socia media pages.
+You can call us on 01563 851489 between the hours of 10am-6pm, or email us at firstname.lastname@example.org where a member of our team will respond as quickly as they can.
+You can also contact us through our social media pages.
 Please note that our team are working on a reduced basis.

 - What facilities are open at Dundonald Castle?

-During opening hours, all of our facilities including the Visitor Centre Cafe, Exhibition and Toilets will be open to the public.
+During opening hours, all of our facilities including the Visitor Centre Coffee Shop, Museum and Toilets will be open to the public.
 There may be a few restrictions in place, such as queuing, to ensure a safe environment for our visitors and team members.
 You can always contact us prior to your visit if you have any specific requirements and we will do our best to help.
-Please note that our Exhibition area is currently being used as an overspill for our cafe and entry may not be possible.
-Please ask a member of staff for more information on the day of your visit.

 - Do you accept Historic Scotland Memberships?

 Yes we do.
 Although the site is run on a daily basis by the Friends of Dundonald Castle SCIO, the castle is held in guardianship by Historic Environment Scotland.
-We work in partnership to bring the best experience to all of our visitors.
+We work in close partnership to bring the best experience to all of our visitors.
 If you are a Historic Scotland member, you will have to bring along proof of your membership to gain free entry to the castle.
-We also ask that you use our online booking facility to pre-book your admission tickets.
+As the visitor centre is run by our charity, we are not able to offer Historic Scotland member discounts.